Why is this important?

 - cancellation charges – for example if you want to end your contract early.

 If something is not in your contract, it is not part of the tariff.
 Make sure the contract includes everything you have agreed to.
 Take time to consider the whole document.
 Your supplier will give you 14 days to change your mind about the contract after you have agreed it.
 This is called the cooling off period.

 How much does the supplier charge?

+Use a price comparison service accredited by the Ofgem Confidence Code to create a comparison of all the tariffs across the market, and get the best deal available.
 To compare prices from other suppliers with the price from your current supplier, you will need to calculate how much you are currently paying for your fuel each year.
 You can work this out by looking at your last four quarterly bills.

 Is there a penalty if you cancel the contract?